CGCL-codes/mioDB/README.md

     [-timeseries]: whether to print time series.
 ```

 We can set the workload options in the workload file.
-The options in the file:
+The options are listed in the file:

 ```
     [fieldcount]: the number of values.